radekdoulik/runtimelab/docs/design/interpreter/transformation.md

 There are various cases when a call to runtime helper is needed to perform some operation.
 This is likely different for Mono (may use a different set of helpers or may not need a helper).
 So handling such cases will likely need to be added to the transformation and execution phases.
 Precise details on where and how are beyond the scope of this document.

-#  MonoClass, MonoField, MonoMethod and MonoType member access helpers
+#  MonoClass, MonoField, MonoMethod and MonoType member access helpers (m_ macros map)
 The following functions are helpers used to access fields in MonoClass, MonoField, MonoMethod and MonoType.
 They are used all over the place, so they are described here instead of at the specific places they are used.
  * m_class_get_byval_arg - N.A. on CoreCLR
  * m_class_get_element_class -> getChildType